-8/18 open day & plant sale, lee reich espalier talk & drip-irrigation workshop
+8/18 open day & plant sale, lee reich’s fruit espalier talk

-AS PART OF Garden Conservancy Open Day at Margaret Roach’s Copake Falls, NY, garden–including a plant sale by Broken Arrow Nursery–guest expert and garden writer Lee Reich will be doing a morning lecture on fruit espaliers, and an afternoon hands-on workshop on how to design and install a drip-irrigation system in your garden.
+AS PART OF Garden Conservancy Open Day at Margaret Roach’s Copake Falls, NY, garden–including a plant sale by Broken Arrow Nursery–guest expert and garden writer Lee Reich will be doing a morning lecture on fruit espaliers.

 10 am-4 pm: open garden and plant sale

 11 am-12:15 pm: lecture on the science, art, fun and tasty fruit of espalier, with lee reich

 Espalier is the training of a tree to an orderly, often two-dimensional form; the tracery of the branches themselves adds to the decorative value of the plant.
 The tree might be free-standing, decorating a wall or fence, or even creating the fence itself!
 Applied to fruit trees, espalier results in high yields of high quality fruit.
 This presentation will touch on the theory and the practice behind the pruning and orienting of branches to create an espalier, which fruit plants work best, and the branch pruning and orienting techniques that create and maintain espaliers that look good and yield especially delectable fruit.

 This lecture will take place at Church of St. John in the Wilderness, on Route 344 in Copake Falls, just down the road from Margaret’s garden.

 For more on Lee: Read some of Margaret and Lee’s past interviews at this link.)

 The hamlet of Copake Falls, NY, celebrates Copake Falls Day that day, and all the other events, from a 5K morning cross-country race to late-afternoon jazz vespers in a historic church, are listed here.